-Being a financial controller is a position of leadership.
+A financial controller is in a position of leadership.
 Although different companies have different structures, the financial controller is usually close to the very top of the finance and accounting department.
 Because of this, financial controllers must demonstrate their leadership abilities in addition to their core skills in finance, accounting, budgeting, planning, reporting, etc.

 Professionals in finance and accounting may have a slightly harder time filling their resumes with flashy bullet points like someone from the sales department, for example.
 Often, the efforts of financial controllers and others in the department can only be measured in subjective terms or in a broader context as opposed to a salesman who can simply include half a sentence which mentions how much revenue he generated last fiscal.

 That shouldn’t pull one down though.
 Remember that the person looking at the resume probably has a pretty good idea about what the role entails and what achievements to look out for.
 It’s always preferable to make objective statements which include a numerical reference point rather than making generic and subjective statements.
 For example, saying that you managed four subsidiaries across three continents is more impactful than saying that you managed multiple entities across geographies.
 Objective and numerical data points always pop out.
 The focus should be the results achieved, whenever possible.

 A lot of resumes mention the bare minimum skills like “strong analytical skills”, attention to details” and so on.
 While these are obviously necessary for a financial controller, they are essentially the bare minimum skills rather than differentiators.
 Your goal is to stand out as an expectational candidate, not being drowned out in the crowd.